Global Dredge Manufacturer Discovers Remote Visibility into LTE Connectivity, Operations & IoT

 “In dredge locations like Nigeria and Bangladesh, we are saving thousands or even tens of thousands of dollars on airplane travel alone," said Groce.

-Cradlepoint’s plug-and-play COR Series routers give DSC the ability to easily set up a WAN connection that is completely separate, or “Air-Gapped,” from the customer’s network.
+Cradlepoint’s plug-and-play IoT routers give DSC the ability to easily set up a WAN connection that is completely separate, or “air-gapped,” from the customer’s network.